 The Institute’s research culture is supported by the weekly seminars for all research students, a comprehensive programme of research skills training, playreadings and bookclubs and the ‘Thursday seminars’ that welcome international scholars who share their research with staff and students.
 A number of international scholars also visit the Shakespeare Institute to work in the library and to attend our open seminars and we host national and international conferences.

 The students organise an annual conference, Britgrad, where students from the UK and overseas present their research.

 All this work is ably supported by the staff of our outstanding library whose collections include some major theatre archives, a comprehensive collection of Shakespeare on film and access to all of the electronic and microfilm resources required for the study of the works, times and impact of Shakespeare.

-Well established links with the Royal Shakespeare Company and the Shakespeare Birthplace Trust allows access to further collections and archives.
+Being based in the heart of shakespeare's Stratford upon Avon, with well established links with the Royal Shakespeare Company and the Shakespeare Birthplace Trust allows access to further collections and archives unavailable elsewhere.

 Recent staff research projects